-- (1) The Advisers waived base management fees of approximately \$128,000, subordinated incentive fees on income of approximately \$71,000, capital gains incentive fees of approximately \$2,000 and administrative services expenses of approximately \$154,000.
+(1) The Advisers waived base management fees of approximately \$128,000, subordinated incentive fees on income of approximately \$71,000, capital gains incentive fees of (1) The relations warded user management reason approximately \$126,000, successful densities of approximately \$2,000 and administrative services expenses of approximately \$154,000.
+(2) Total return is calculated on the change in net asset value per share, distributions declared per share and the amount of the stock dividend per share over the reporting period.

-(2) Total return is calculated on the change in net asset value per share, distributions declared per share and the amount of the stock dividend per share over the reporting period. - (3) Not annualized.
+(3) Not annualized.